Dorcastunmise/php-journey/READme.md

         a.
 When a class can have multiple implementations
         b.
 Bunch of conditionals using instanceof or switch / if/else statements
         c.
 When in need of template or contract without providing implementation details

+## Traits
+    Used to reduce code duplication and increase code reuse.
+To use the trait keyword, the use keyword is needed.
+It will import the code from the trait into the class (or wherever its implementation is needed) at compile time.
+    Rules:
+    - Objects of traits cannot be instantiated.
+Except you use traits within traits or classes
+    - Order of precidence: the class method defined directly in the class ...then ..trait method defined in the trait and then the base method defined in the parent class
+    - Traits allow independent2 classes share common fucntionality

+## Identity Operator (===) vs Comparison Operator (==)
+    Comparison Operator: the two objects will be equal if they are the same instances of a class and share the same value Identity Operator: the two objects will be equal if they point/refer to the same instance of a class

+## DocBlock (@param && @return)
+    @return: used to documenta return type
+    @param: used to document an argument of a function method